tardisgo/tardisgo.github.io/README.md

 tardisgo.github.io
 ==================

-Home page for the TARDIS Go project, now with a small example.
+Home page for the TARDIS Go project, now with a small number of examples.